PathwayCommons/GOList/README.md

 - Email:

 ## Description
-> Briefly (< 500 words) describe the features and design decisions for your implementation of the *Grocery List*.
+> Briefly (< 500 words) describe the features and design decisions for your implementation of the *UniProt List*.

 ## Setup
-> Provide any setup instructions to get the application to run in a web browser.
+> Provide any setup instructions required to get the application (index.html) to run in a web browser.